SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture1_Course_Overview_and_Relational_Model.md

     > have the query optimizer to can alter the statements.

-4. comparison between our python query code(phycial level highly related) and SQL
+4. comparison between our python query code(physical level highly related) and SQL

    ![pic](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202022-07-02%2015-47-21.png)